Welcome to the

 It is an exhaustive survey form that ensures they have fully explored what they need and how it needs to work for them and their families.

-You will already have started to examine your site’s history and context as part of the site survey – but you need to make sure their aren’t other practicalities.
-Research ahead of time if there are HOA regulations you need to follow, or other planning or zoning restrictions you need to abide by.
+You will already have started to examine your site’s history and context as part of the site survey – but you need to make sure there aren’t other practicalities.
+Research ahead of time if there are HOA regulations you need to follow or other planning or zoning restrictions you need to abide by.

 Surveying

-Measure everything and making a scale drawing that can be used as a base plan for creating new and more exciting designs.
+Measure everything and make a scale drawing that can be used as a base plan for creating new and more exciting designs.

 Why do we make scale drawings?

-Because it is much easier to move things around with a pencil than with a shovel.
-But also it changes our perspective and allows us to see things in interesting new ways.
-Most importantly if something works on paper – it will work on the ground.
+It is much easier to move things around with a pencil than with a shovel, but it also changes our perspective and allows us to see things in interesting new ways.
+Most importantly, if something works on paper – it will work on the ground.

 If you are starting to feel like this is a lot – remember this –